jarl-opensource/drakkar-vfx/README.md

 Drakkar VFX is a simple VFX editor for [Bevy](https://bevyengine.org/) and [Hanabi](https://github.com/djeedai/bevy_hanabi).

 This project is a work-in-progress and not yet production-ready.
 It currently focuses on 2-D particle effects.
-We welcome pull requests that add 3-D support, update the codebase to the latest Bevy and Hanabi releases, fix bugs, or enhance the editor’s UI and features.
+We welcome pull requests that add 3-D support, update the codebase to the latest Bevy and Hanabi releases, fix bugs, or enhance the editor's UI and features.

 Thanks for helping the project grow!